Demos

 You can access my ideas by subscribing to my newsletter, reading my pubished articles, subscribing to my YouTube, and taking a class.

-Feature in Chinwe Esimai's book Immigrace
+Feature in Chinwe Esimai's book Immigrace, with Panel Discussion at National Sawdust

-Dean Robert Blocker, Yale School of Music
+Dean Robert Blocker, Yale School of Music, part of Hsing-ay's Yale-China Institute "Midday Musical Moments" Webinar Series

 "Conscious Listening™ is about how we relate to music, how it is meaningful and expressive to me.
 This week I NOTICED music on the street - all the other noise faded into the background." - K. , participant